ChemicalDevelopment/PGS/README.md

 Basic program is written in C, and uses GMP for larger numbers.
 Written for performance over all platforms

-This is located in the /C/ folder, and requires GMP (https://gmplib.org/) to be ran.
+This is located in the /C/ folder.

 ### In Java (Not started)
 Less core performance, but will include an OpenCL (through JavaCL) program to run on GPUs